-Aluminum anodizing is an electrochemical process in which an oxide (anodic) layer is chemically built on the surface of the metal.
+Anodizing is an electrolytic process in which an oxide (anodic) layer is chemically built on the surface of the metal.
 This oxide layer acts as an insulator and provides surface corrosion protection along with an excellent substrate for decorative finishes.
 The anodic oxide structure originates from the aluminum substrate and is composed entirely of aluminum oxide.
 It has a highly ordered, porous structure that allows for secondary processes such as coloring and sealing.

 Benefits of Anodize